Nelson a doubt for Austria qualifier

 Austria are ranked 21st in the world, 27 places above NI, and have made a perfect start to the campaign with high-scoring victories over Latvia, North Macedonia and Luxembourg.

 Tuesday's game at Seaview could be crucial to the World Cup hopes of both sides.
-England are favourites to win Group D and, if that plays out as expected, it leaves NI and Austria to battle it out for second place at the play-off place that comes with that.
+England are favourites to win Group D and, if that plays out as expected, it leaves NI and Austria to battle it out for second place and the play-off place that comes with that.

-"They are a quality team and one of the best in Europe," Shiels said before highlighting striker Nicole Billa as a key threat.
+"They are a quality team and one of the best in Europe," Shiels said, highlighting striker Nicole Billa as a key threat.

 The 25-year-old was named Women's Footballer of the Year in Germany after a stellar season in the Bundesliga with Hoffenheim.
-She has also netted seven times in Austria's three opening matches.
+She has also scored seven times in Austria's three opening matches.

 "When you have a striker like that in one of the top leagues in Europe, then you have a good player," he continued.